cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 The main steps in the Dockerfile are:

 1. Base the image on the .NET Core 2.1 SDK.
-The SDK base image has all the tools we need to compile and run the application.
+The SDK base image has all of the tools we need to compile and run the application.
 1. Copy all of the project files into a new `/app` directory within the image.
 1. Set a couple of environment variables needed for running the application in development mode.
 1. Set the working directory to the root of the web application where the project files are.
 1. Set the command to run when the Container is started.
-In this case, `dotnet run`, which performs a restore and build of the application before running it.
+In this case, `dotnet run`, which performs a restore and build of the application before starting it.

 Whenever I'm using Docker, I always use Docker Compose for running Containers.
 Below is an example Docker Compose file for running the application: